|Enroll | Register | Get Transcripts | Email | Online Tools|

 The Drop Roster can be submitted multiple times beginning with the first day of the term through the final day to drop with a "W" notation on the transcript.
 The date the roster is submitted will be the date reflected on the student's record as the date the course was dropped.

-The Drop Roster must be used to drop all NO Show and Excessive Absenteeism students by the last day before Census.
+The Drop Roster must be used to drop all NO Show and Excessive Absenteeism students by the last business day before the course census date.

 “No Show” students, per Title 5 (58004), must be dropped no later than the last day before census.
 Instructors must use the drop roster to drop all “No Show” students or those who are no longer attending class and meet the requirements for “Excess Absenteeism” as defined by Board Policy 5075.

-On or before the last day before the course census date, a faculty member shall mandatorily drop a student who has been identified as a no show or is no longer participating in the course, except if there are extenuating circumstances.
+On or before the last business day before the course census date, a faculty member shall mandatorily drop a student who has been identified as a no show or is no longer participating in the course, except if there are extenuating circumstances.
 Extenuating circumstances are verified cases of accident, illness, and other circumstances beyond the control of the student.
 Non-participation is defined as excessive unexcused absences.
-Excessive absenteeism is defined as one more absence than the class meets per week.
+Excessive absenteeism is defined as one more absence than the number of times the class meets per week.

 Summer, Short-Term, Positive Attendance, or Irregularly Scheduled Classes: